wp-plugins/own-post-media-for-authors/readme.txt

 == Description ==
 * This plugin allows to restrict user with Author and Contributor roles to view their own Posts and Media.

-* Very light weight- only 2 kb
+* Very Lightweight- Only 2KB

 * Installation very easy, just install & enjoy.